-Create and organize your research notes, share and collaborate on research projects, compose and error check citations, and complete your list of works cited in MLA, APA, or Chicago style using the full version of NoodleTools.
+Why use this database?
+Use NoodleTools when you want to create and organize your research notes, share and collaborate on research projects, create and error check citations, and complete your list of works cited in MLA, APA, or Chicago style.
 You'll need to Create a Personal ID and password the first time you use NoodleTools.

 To cite sources successfully, it's crucial you have a clear understanding of: